pjazdzyk/lottery-web/readme.md

 Lotto|Web requires [Docker](https://www.docker.com/products/docker-desktop/) to run.
 Both Winning Numbers microservice and main application (Lottery|Web) are pushed as an images into the Docker Hub.
-To deploy and run application, just copy anywhere **docker-compose** and **inint-mongo.js** files.
+To deploy and run application, just copy anywhere **[docker-compose](https://github.com/pjazdzyk/lottery-web/tree/master/src/docker)** and **[init-mongo.js](https://github.com/pjazdzyk/lottery-web/tree/master/src/docker)** files.
 Both files must be in the same folder.
 After that, just run following command, and wait for containers to be pulled up and started.

 ``
 docker-compose up